 White Kaolin Clay For Sensitive Skin.

-White Kaolin Clay is often known as white clay or China clay.
-This delicate, light, versatile clay is suitable for sensitive skin.
-It hails from wet, humid conditions, including in the USA.
+White Kaolin Clay, often known as white clay or China clay, is delicate, light, and versatile.
+It suits sensitive skin and hails from wet, humid conditions, including the USA.

-Buy White Kaolin Clay* for sensitive skin.
+Buy White Kaolin Clay* for DIY face masks for sensitive skin.
 This skin type benefits significantly from clays’ varying natural mineral content, like calcium, magnesium, potassium, and iron.
 These minerals are absorbed by and beneficial in nourishing and balancing the skin.

-French yellow clay gets its unique, sunny color from its varied mineral composition, including iron oxides.
-This clay is very beneficial for dull skin and has excellent exfoliating properties.
+Yellow clay’s unique, sunny color comes from its varied mineral composition, including iron oxides.
+Face masks with this clay are very beneficial for dull skin and have excellent exfoliating properties.

-Buy French Yellow clay* when the skin appears lackluster to revive, tone, firm, and refresh it.
+Buy French Yellow clay* when the skin appears lackluster to revive, tone, firm, and refresh.

 How To Make A Basic Cosmetic Clay Face Mask?

 Making an essential cosmetic clay face mask is very simple.
-You can start with the White Kaolin Clays and the French Green clays, as they are fine, soft clays suitable for sensitive or normal skin and easy to mix and apply.
+You can start with white kaolin and French green clays, which are fine, soft clays suitable for sensitive or normal skin and easy to mix and apply.

 - Use one to two tablespoons of clay powder.